 Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters

 My second stove is the Camping Gaz Bleuet 270 Micro Stove on the self-sealing canister.

-If you are a fan of Camping Gaz stoves, or just like to read about how to make conversions, modifications, or hacks, then stick with me while I show you the process.
-The Bleuet 270 which looks like it would work will not!
-I needed to start with the Camping Gaz Turbo 270.
+If you’re a fan of Camping Gaz stoves or just enjoy learning about conversions, modifications, or hacks, stick with me.
+I’ll walk you through the process.
+But here’s the kicker: the Bleuet 270, despite looking like it would work, isn’t the right fit.
+It turns out I needed to start with the Camping Gaz Turbo 270.

+Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters